cloudControl/documentation/Platform documentation.md

 #### Roles

- * Owner: Creating an app makes you the owner and gives you full access.
+ * **Owner**: Creating an app makes you the owner and gives you full access.
 The owner can not be removed from the app and gets charged for all his apps' consumption.
 If you plan to have multiple developers work on the same app, it's recommended to have a seperate admin-like account as the owner of all your apps and add the additional developers including your own seperately.
- * Developer: The default role for users added to an app is the developer role.
+ * **Developer**: The default role for users added to an app is the developer role.
 Developers have full access to the repository as well as all the deployments.
 Developers can add more developers or even remove existing ones.
 They can even delete deployments and also the app itself.
 Developers however can not change the associated billing account or remove the owner.

 #### Keys